Alternative Choices for You

 When selecting a VPN service, it’s important to consider all factors.
 As such, a very important factor to consider is the performance of the VPN – like server speeds and/or any leaks.
 Fortunately, performance is also something that we thoroughly investigate at ProPrivacy.com to save you some time.
 Thus, let’s take a peek at GOOSE VPN’s speed and leak performance…

-I’m happy to report that GOOSE VPN has no leaks!
-The websites I used – ipleak.net and doileak.com – successfully reported the IP address and DNS servers that corresponded with the VPN server I was using.
+We're happy to report that GOOSE VPN has no leaks!
+The websites we used – ipleak.net and our own leak testing tool – successfully reported the IP address and DNS servers that corresponded with the VPN server we were using.

-Goose does offer a free 30-day trial, something which is perfect if you’re a skeptical user who prefers to sample first and purchase later.
-That being said, Goose still requires you to enter your payment information before you can use the free trial.
-Don’t worry though – if you end up disliking the VPN service, you can cancel at any time and you will not be billed.
+Goose does offer a 30-day money-back guarantee, something which is perfect if you’re a skeptical user who prefers to test the service without risking your hard-earned cash.
+If you end up disliking the VPN service for any reason, you can cancel at any time within the first 30 days of purchase and you will get your money back.

+You can purchase your GOOSE VPN subscription via credit card or PayPal.
 Goose offers a few other payment methods, but it’s a bit tricky to locate them.
-In the past, they supported Bitcoin payments for annual subscriptions.
+In the past, the company supported Bitcoin payments for annual subscriptions.
 This payment method seems to have been taken out of the options.
 Your best choice for anonymity, in this case, is MINT.
 Although it’s nowhere near as anonymous as cryptocurrency payments (and even cryptocurrency payments aren’t necessarily anonymous).

 Accounts are for single use only, but you can get a discount when you invite your friends (and vice versa).